 The deadlines for applying for activity funding are 15th of March and 15th of September.
 The applicant will be notified immediately after the first coming Council meeting, which generally take place in April and October.

-We charge a room rental fee depending on the duration of the event, number of participants, and whether you require snacks, coffee, or other foods and refreshments.
 Please specify your requests in the email, and feel free to ask any questions about the rooms or the types of services we can provide.
-Keep in mind that we are closed on weekends, in the week of the Chinese Spring Festival, and in the month of August (plus a few other holidays).
+Keep in mind that we are generally closed on weekends, in the week of the Chinese Spring Festival, and in the month of August (plus a few other holidays), but can upon request make our facilities and available during such occasions.

 Besides our library and informal "multi-function room" on the second floor, which are both open 9 AM - 5 PM on weekdays to everyone, we have the following facilities in the Nordic Centre building: